gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 ## Examples

-Before we get started, Here are some examples of already Gitpodified workspace setups!
+Before we get started, here are some examples of already-[gitpodified](https://www.gitpod.io/blog/gitpodify/) repositories!

 | Name                                                                                                |                                                                                                              Try it |                                        Descripton |
 | --------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------: | ------------------------------------------------: |